It is a bit different if:

 This can be done in two ways:

-command, add -Drsk.conf.file=path/to/your/file.conf
+java command, add -Drsk.conf.file=path/to/your/file.conf

 -Drsk.conf.file=path/to/your/file.conf